 Level 3 - Unobservable inputs that reflect the reporting entities own assumptions market participants would use in pricing an asset or liability based upon the best information available in the circumstances.
-Assets utilizing Level 3 inputs include the Foundation's investment in hedge fund of funds, a real estate opportunity fund, a private equity venture capital partnership and private equity small company funds, distressed securities funds and beneficial interest in trusts held by others.
+Assets utilizing Level 3 inputs include the Foundation's investment in a private equity venture capital partnership and private equity small company funds, distressed securities funds and beneficial interest in trusts held by others.
 These financial instruments have inputs that cannot be validated by readily determinable market data and generally involve considerable judgment by management of the funds.
 The Foundation's assessment of the significance of a particular input to the fair value measurements in its entirety requires judgment and considers factors specific to the financial instruments.